 Aligned to Common Core Standards, this course prepares students for the demands of college reading and writing.
 Through scaffolding, the rhetoric-based course advances students' proficiency in comprehension, and their responses to non-fiction and literary texts.
 By the end of the course, students will act as motivated self-directed learners, write a variety of text-types for real audiences and purposes, determine an author's point of view and purpose, analyze the writers' use of rhetorical devices, and initiate and participate effectively in a range of collaborative discussions with peers and more.

 Foreign Language

-Note that students may be required to attend a small group instruction language arts class while taking any of the following classes.
-Students following a complete UC pathway may be eligible for admittance into a UC or CSU university.
+Note that students may be required to attend a small group instruction class while taking any of the following classes.

 SPANISH 1 A/B CP Grade 9-12